 Music zones are common to dryer regions of the earth, where they store and distribute water in a symbiotic relationship with arid neighbors.
 The Trillium relies on that available water supply.
 While somewhat adaptable, this plant typically grows under the right conditions in soils rich with calcium carbonate, usually lime or chalk, often underlying prairie grasslands.

 Rarer to these types of conditions, it flowers each year and has fruit and is, in fact, an early and prolific bloomer amongst its trillium cousins.
 A typical bloom consists of 3 maroon-colored petals, usually under an inch and a half in length, extending to a recurved, claw-like tip.

 The fruit of this plant is greenish-brown in color, defined by six ridge-like growths on its outer sides, surrounded by leaves, grouped in triads, and dark green in appearance.
 The seeds contain elaiosomes, a nutritious food source for ants who carry the fruit home to their hills, dispersing the discarded seeds as they go.
 Despite help from the insect world, the trilliums do not grow or spread too quickly.

-Most Trilliums reach a height of one to two feet, with a width of about 12 inches.
+Most Trilliums reach one to two feet, with a width of about 12 inches.
 These plants go dormant for much of the summer, so for garden purposes, they are best planted side-by-side with perennials.

 This perennial is not high maintenance but does require moist, partially acidic soil and can be helped along by yearly mulching.
 These plants do not require any direct sunlight and do best in full to partial shade, usually developed for more naturalistic settings.